ARMmbed/icetea/first_time_use_guide.md

         pass
 ```

-The code above is an example of what a test case for IcedTea looks like.
+The code above is an example of what a test case for Icetea looks like.
 It is a copy from [test_cmdline.py](examples/test_cmdline.py).

 The test case is implemented as a class that subclasses the Bench
-class from [icedtea_lib.bench](icedtea_lib/bench.py) and implements
+class from [icetea_lib.bench](icetea_lib/bench.py) and implements
 the init method as well as the case method.
 The two other methods
 defined in this example test case are optional.